hauleth/hauleth/content/post/writing-tests.md

 It may be a little bit more verbose, but it makes tests way more readable in my opinion.
 You have all details just in place and you know what to expect.
 And if you need some piece of data in all (or almost all) tests within module/`describe` block, then you can always can use `setup/1` blocks.
-Or you can create function per module that will generate data for you.
-As long as your test module is self-contained and do not receive "magical" data out of thin air, it is ok for me.
+Alternatively, you can create function per module that will generate data for you.
+As long as your test module is self-contained and do not receive "magical" data out of thin air, it is okay for me.
 But `ex_machina` is, in my opinion, terrible idea brought from Rails world, that make little to no sense in Elixir.

-If you really need such factories, then just write your own functions that will use your contexts instead of relying on another library.
+If you *really* need such factories, then just write your own functions that will use your contexts instead of relying on another library.
 For example:

 ```elixir